2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Conclusion and Future Work

 Based on initial findings of BBR throughput degradation during \ac{SCHEDULING} in prior work, this paper provides a methodology to measure TCP throughput under controllable, repeatable \ac{SCHEDULING} conditions by "misusing" Linux deadline scheduling to fully control timeslice length and CPU share of the sender \ac{VM}.
 This framework enabled our fine-granular evaluation, showing that BBRv1-v3 throughput is highly inhibited during \ac{SCHEDULING} under various network conditions, whilst Cubic remains robust.
 We identify a \textit{CPU-limited} socket state, where BBR throughput is capped below 10-20 Mbps, independently of the available link bandwidth or \ac{RTT}.
 This state occurs up to a timeslice length-dependent CPU share threshold where BBR throughput starts to recover, until it can fully utilize the available bandwidth.
 BBR throughput was only fully recovered at 45\% and 70\% CPU shares, for 1 ms and 10-20 ms timeslices, respectively.
 Evaluating BBR state variables during a connection, we saw that CPU-limited BBR senders struggle to maintain 1 BDP inflight due to the pacing mechanism, which slows down the transmission during on-CPU times.
 This leads to a severe underutilization of the available bandwidth.

-To overcome this problem, we propose a BBR patch which monitors the socket's inflight data and (conservatively) increases the pacing rate when CPU-limited sending is detected.
+To mitigate this problem, we propose a BBR patch which monitors the socket's inflight data and (conservatively) increases the pacing rate when CPU-limited sending is detected.
 Our evaluation shows that this approach, whilst not solving the most severe cases of \ac{SCHEDULING}, can solve the problem in most scenarios by essentially shifting the critical threshold to lower CPU shares.

-An interesting avenue for future work is to evaluate BBR throughput under CPU contention beyond Linux TCP, \ie using QUIC, or consider the case of other paced traffic.
+An interesting avenue for future work is to evaluate BBR throughput under CPU contention beyond Linux TCP, \ie using QUIC.
+Our preliminary measurements using several QUIC implementations suggest that differing pacing implementations and userspace scheduling add more variance to the problem.
 Whilst our threshold based Inflight Deficit indicator allows detecting the problem from within VM guests, a challenge for future work is to detect CPU-limited BBR senders on the real Internet which requires correlating low throughput with CPU contention - difficult to do without access to the Cloud-based hosts systems.
 Overall, due to today's high prevalence of both BBR and Cloud-based hosting, further research should be conducted on this topic to ensure the robustness of a BBR-based Internet.